owentashlin/GA--project-1-Simon/planning.md

 *complete* need to disable the buttons until it is playerTurn - buttons not disabled, but displayed message telling them to wait

-*Stretch* -for Thrusday

-- add tone on button click and mute button
 *complete* update README
 - deploy on github pages